Identifying Video Game Debugging Bottlenecks: An Industry Perspective: Discussions

 The results show that bottlenecks occur during the fault localization phase of the debugging.
 Specifically, reproducing bugs and inspecting components are the most time-consuming activities for debugging.
 This arises from the complexity of the system interactions to create a gameplay experience, and faults may be located in a system while multiple conditions are at play.
 As such, the main difficulty in localizing faults is in reproducing the conditions in all systems.

 Developers that debug are often doing so from the Engine editor's tools.
 In some cases, they integrate their editor with external debugging tools by attaching it to the game process.
 These tools require technical knowledge and can bottleneck the debugging of bugs if experience is lacking.
 Likewise, the data extracted during these debugging sessions are currently not structured to facilitate debugging.
 It is not uncommon for developers to extend the engine to support pain points faced during debugging.
 This could lead to "rubberband" solutions in which developers may talk to the data to help them better understand the systems.
+Furthermore, these findings could also be extended to other game engines that expose their systems through an editor such as \href{https://unity.com}{Unity} and \href{https://godotengine.org}{Godot}.

 Since collaboration is at the heart of game development, it is also at the heart of debugging.
 Focusing on bug reproduction, developers can share the conditions used to trigger the bugs.
 However, the interviews also hinted at a potential bottleneck in initiating collaboration, identifying the "right person" and effectively communicating the complex context of the bug.
 This suggests that while collaboration is effective, there is room for improving the mechanisms that facilitate it, such as better internal documentation, knowledge-sharing platforms, or even dedicated swarm debugging sessions \citep{Petrillo2019} for particularly challenging cross-disciplinary issues.